CULTIVATE GOOD EMOTIONAL REACTIONS

 The Stoics teach us to recognize and mind the scope of our control, for this then sets up parameters of reasonable control.
 Our expectations must be trained to extend no further than our own self-control in the face of a complex world which may not behave as we want or expect.
 I cannot control fortune.
 Though I can control how I respond to fortune’s whims.
 My own self-control in responding well to every event and circumstance—favorable or not—is not only my best utility in dealing well with life as it is; buy is my only truly effective response to the things to which I could never prepare.

 So, cultivate self-control.
 Become the master of your response.
-Take charge of what you think, say and do in every circumstance—good or bad; knowing sometimes you will fail at this worthy effort, and flail and fight and yell and cry for fear and sadness sake.
-But sometimes you’ll prevail.
-Periodically you'll remain in control while Rome seemingly burns; and you’ll stand watching, thinking, controlling emotions, preparing a suitable and reasonable response and then acting with swift and prudent motion, judicious intent, and honorable motive.
+Take charge of what you think, say, and do in every circumstance—good or bad; knowing sometimes you will fail at this worthy effort, and flail and fight and yell and cry for fear and sadness sake.
+But sometimes you will prevail.
+Periodically you'll remain in control while Rome seemingly burns; and you will stand watching, thinking, controlling emotions, preparing a suitable and reasonable response and then acting with swift and prudent motion, judicious intent, and honorable motive.
 Cultivate this way of being.
 Become someone in control of themselves.

 Notes from my muse